The government is helping first home buyers enter the property market through the First Home Loan Deposit Scheme.

 How is the scheme different to low deposit home loans already available on the market?

-You may be thinking: ‘Hold up a sec Carl, I thought there were already plenty of banks and lenders that were willing to accept 5% deposit’.
+‘Hold up a sec Carl, I thought there were already plenty of banks and lenders that were willing to accept 5% deposit’.

 LMI provides protection to the lender in case you default on your home loan.
 It’s a one-off charge that usually gets included in your loan amount.
-Check out my post explaining LMI for more information.

 So, if you’re looking at paying a 20% deposit, it’s 20% of the cost of the property.
 If you’re purchasing a property for $500,000, a 20% deposit would be $100,000.
 If you only want to pay 5% deposit for that $500,000 property, your deposit would be $25,000.
 Saving $25,000 is more realistic for many families.

-How will the scheme work?
+How does the scheme work?

-The scheme will enable eligible first home buyers to buy a house with as little as 5% deposit.
+The scheme enables eligible first home buyers to buy a house with as little as 5% deposit.
 Currently, lenders require a 20% deposit and apply LMI to any deposits under 20%.
 The government are guaranteeing the remaining 15%.
 They’re not paying the remaining 15% upfront to the bank.
 The government will only be liable for the guaranteed amount if the borrower defaults.